vmware/container-service-extension/docs/README.md

           cse install --config config.yaml --template photon-v2
               Install CSE.
 It only creates the template specified.

+          cse install --config config.yaml --no-capture --ssh-key  \
+                      ~/.etc/id_rsa.pub
-          cse install --config config.yaml --template photon-v2 --no-capture Install CSE.
-It only creates the temporary vApp specified in the config file.
-It will not capture the vApp in the catalog.
+              Install CSE.
+The temporary vApp specified in the config file \
+              will be created, but the vApp will not be captured as a template \
+              in the catalog. --ssh-key option is required if --no-capture \
+              is used

           cse install --config config.yaml --template photon-v2 --update \
                       --amqp skip --ext skip